KristinaBulatovic/RubyOnRails/README.md

 rails generate controller home index

-- Obrisati CoffeeScript iz fajla Gemfile!!
-(23. linija koda) Kada menjamo bilo sta u Gemfile-u moramo u cmd-u otkucati - bundler install
+- Delete CoffeeScript from the file Gemfile!!
+(23. lines of code) When changing anything in Gemfile, we need to type in cmd - bundler install

+(rake and rails is the same in the new versions)

-- rails g scaffold ice_cream name:string decription:text
+rails g scaffold ice_cream name:string decription:text (Creating a table)

-(rake i rails je isto u novim verzijama)

-- rails db:migrate (Kad imamo neke promene nad bazom moramo otkucati ovu liniju koda - migrate sluze za promenu stanja baze)

-- rails db:rollback SETAP=1 (brisanje promena nad bazom)

-- rails d scaffold ice_cream (Brisanje tabele)
+rails db:migrate (When we have some changes over the base, we need to type this line of code - migrate the service to change the state of the database) rails db:rollback SETAP=1 (deleting changes over the database) rails d scaffold ice_cream (Deleting a table)

-- atom .
+atom . (in cmd)
-- irb (u cmd-u)

--alt+ctrl+l - Sredi kod

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+irb (in cmd)

+alt+ctrl+l